PureMVC/puremvc-ruby-demo-wxruby-employeeadmin/readme.txt

 3. You will need wxruby installed
 - Open the terminal/command prompt and type "gem install wxruby"

-4. You will need puremvc-ruby installed
+4. You will need PureMVC_Ruby installed
 - Open the terminal/command prompt and type "gem install PureMVC_Ruby"

 5. Run the Employee Demo